 Through collaboration between The Ohio State University Nisonger Center, The Ohio State University Department of Theatre, and the Royal Shakespeare Company, a unique opportunity has been created to study an exciting new intervention.
 The Hunter Heartbeat Method, created by Kelly Hunter of the Royal Shakespeare Company, has been used with children with autism spectrum disorders for the past 20 years.
 Over the years, teaching strategies and intervention methods have been refined and have been anecdotally effective in improving social and communication skills with children of all ages and across the autism spectrum.

-Shakespeare and Autism Pilot Study
+NEW STUDY: Shakespeare and Autism (Recruiting Now)

 The Hunter Heartbeat Method

 The Hunter Heartbeat Method is a Shakespearian based theater intervention developed by Kelly Hunter of the Royal Shakespeare Company.
 The Hunter Heartbeat method is based around the rhythm of iambic pentameter and the sound of the heartbeat.
 In this intervention, games based on Shakespeare’s The Tempest are introduced to the children allowing them to progress through the basic plot of the work while emphasizing the themes of the eyes, the mind and the heart.
 Games target skills such as eye contact, turn taking, facial emotion recognition and production, imitation, improvisation, basic play, humor, and communication in a fun and playful manner.
 Children learn the games while seated in a large group circle through imitation and observation rather than explicit instruction, have an opportunity to play the games one on one with an actor, and then have an opportunity to enter the middle of the circle and show their interpretation of the game to their peers.
 The Hunter Heartbeat method emphasized the low actor to child ratio so children receive individual attention, feedback, and interaction as they play the games and grow and develop core social skills and communication.